odubno/gauss-naive-bayes/README.md

 ```

 ## Split Data
-Splitting data into train and test set.
+Splitting data into a train set and a test set.

-The weight will determine how much of the data will be training.
+The weight will determine how much of the data will be in the train set.

 ```python
 class GaussNB: